 Our Ordinary Shares are currently listed on the Nasdaq Capital Market under the trading symbol "NAKD".
-However, on February 5, 2019, we received a notice from the Listing Qualifications Department of Nasdaq stating that, for the last 30 consecutive business days, the closing bid price for our Ordinary Shares had been below the minimum of US\$1.00 per share required for continued inclusion on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2).
+However, on February 5, 2019, we received a notice from the Listing Qualifications Department of Nasdaq stating that, for the last 30 consecutive business days, the closing bid price for our Ordinary Shares had been below the minimum of \$1.00 per share required for continued inclusion on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2).
 We will be afforded 180 calendar days (until August 5, 2019) to regain compliance with the minimum bid price requirement.
-In order to regain compliance, the bid price for shares of the Company's common stock must close at US\$1.00 per share or more for a minimum of ten consecutive business days.
-The notification letter also states that in the event we do not regain compliance within the 180 day period, we will be eligible for additional time if we meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for the Nasdaq Capital Market, with the exception of the bid price requirement, and notify Nasdaq of our intention to cure the deficiency during such second compliance period, including by effecting a reverse stock split, if necessary.
+In order to regain compliance, the bid price for shares of the Company's common stock must close at \$1.00 per share or more for a minimum of ten consecutive business days.
+The notification letter also states that in the event we do not regain compliance within the 180 day period, we may be eligible for additional time.
 There can be no assurance that we will regain compliance with the minimum bid price requirement within the allotted period, or that we will be able to maintain compliance with the other continued listing requirements under the Nasdaq Listing Rules.